International Students and Scholars

 My focus on skilled migrations has also led me to examine the experiences of international faculty in the United States.
 Based on the results of a survey of students and interviews with international faculty, I identified the major problems occurring in the classroom and offered concrete advice for addressing these issues.
 In collaboration with Helen Hazen (Macalester College) and Rebecca Theobald (University of Colorado at Colorado Springs) I have extended this work to focus on the issues facing non-native English-speaking instructors specifically, again with the aim of systematically examining the challenges and developing strategies to improve communication between international instructors and their American students.
 Together we have also completed a survey-based study on student incivilities, with the goal of identifying which instructors are more likely to experience classroom incivilities and assessing the effectiveness of strategies to address these issues.

-More recently my colleagues Laura Carnahan and Mary Jo Pankratz and I have written an article about teaching physical geography with toys, and I followed up on my research about sports with an article about teaching human geography with sports examples.
+More recently my colleagues Laura Carnahan and Mary Jo Pankratz and I have written an article about teaching physical geography with toys, and I followed up on my research about sports with an article and a book chapter about teaching human geography with sports examples.
+Most recently, Bruce Niendorf and I have written about our experiences with teaching students about the Berlin Wall.

 Alberts, Heike (2014): "Using Sports Examples in Geography Courses," Journal of Geography